 There’s no specific cap on compensation for medical expenses, although these are covered only at public healthcare rates.

-Making a claim
+How to make a claim

-We can assist you in preparing legal documents and substantiating your claim, negotiating a settlement with the Road Accident Fund, and, if necessary, representing you in court – giving you the best chance of a successful outcome.
+We can assist you in preparing legal documents and substantiating your claim, negotiating a settlement with the Road Accident Fund, and, if necessary, representing you in court.
+This gives you the best chance of a successful outcome.